-Table 11 - One Year Goals for Affordable Housing by Support Requirement
+Table 3 - One Year Goals for Affordable Housing by Support Requirement

 One Year Goals for the Number of Households Supported Through

 Rental Assistance 1,000

 The Production of New Units 20

 Rehab of Existing Units 130

-Acquisition of Existing Units 0
+Acquisition of Existing Units

 Total 1,150

-Table 12 - One Year Goals for Affordable Housing by Support Type
+Table 4 - One Year Goals for Affordable Housing by Support Type

-DCS and NDHFA recognize that CDBG, HOME, HTF, and ESG alone may not meet the goals identified above.
-Many housing activities completed may need to engage in resources beyond these federal program.
-As an example, NDHFA administers the Low-Income Housing Tax Credit (LIHTC) program and requires developers looking to use the LIHTC to document a particular housing need and demonstrate that the need is consistent with the Consolidated Plan.
+The NDHFA is responsible for implementing the Low-Income Housing Tax Credit (LIHTC) program.
+Developers looking to use the program must be able to document a particular housing need and demonstrate that the need is consistent with the Consolidated Plan.
 Each project is rated against specific criteria, eighteen of which are intended to assure a project is targeted to benefit low-income families.
-HOME and HTF funds are often used in partnership with LIHTC funds.

-AP-60 Public Housing - 24 CFR 91.320(j)
+AP-60 PUBLIC HOUSING - 24 CFR 91.320(J)